-- To ensure proper and timely use of funds and realization of expected benefits. - To provide transparency and accountability. - To provide quality control. - To provide training and technical assistance. - To confirm corrective action implementation for prior Findings and Observations.
+- To ensure proper and timely use of funds and realization of expected benefits; - To provide transparency and accountability; - To provide quality control; - To provide training and technical assistance; and - To confirm corrective action implementation for prior Findings and Observations.

-Based on the outcome of the monitoring, Field Representatives will be identifying Findings, Observations, and/or Recommendations.
-Although the basic premise is to "standardize" the Monitoring process for the review, the uniqueness of each agency and circumstances at the time of the review will impact the ultimate outcome of the final Monitoring Review.
+In an effort to provide transparency, the CSD Field Representatives will be identifying "POTENTIAL" Recommendations, Observations, and/or Findings throughout the on-site monitoring visit and during the on-site monitoring Exit Conference, as well as at the conclusion of the Desk Review.
+However, the ultimate determination will be made following the two-week review period of the draft monitoring report and will be reflected in the final monitoring report.
+Although the basic premise is to "standardize" the Monitoring process, the uniqueness of each agency and circumstances at the time of the visit will impact the ultimate outcome of the final Monitoring Review.

 This section outlines the issues identified during the reviews.
-Those issues are categorized into three (3) categories: Recommendation, Observation, and Finding.
+Those issues are categorized into three (3) categories: Recommendations, Observations, and Findings.

-'Recommendation' is offered by CSD as a suggestion for (1) potential improvement of current processes, systems, or general business practices OR (2) may result in an Observation and/or Finding if not improved.
-Please note that 'Recommendation' does not require a Corrective Action Plan response.
+'Recommendations' are offered by CSD as a suggestion for (1) potential improvement of current processes, systems, or general business practices OR (2) may result in an Observation and/or Finding if not improved.
+Please note that 'Recommendations' do not require a Corrective Action Plan response.

-'Observation' is an identified contractual noncompliance issue that is an identified 'Significant Deficiency' which is caused by a deficiency, or combination of deficiencies, in internal control that is less severe than a 'Material Weakness,' yet important enough to merit attention (i.e. Missing or incomplete documents with no financial impact and is a federal and/or state requirement).
+'Observations' are identified contractual noncompliance issues that are an identified 'Significant Deficiency' which is caused by a deficiency, or combination of deficiencies, in internal control that is less severe than a 'Material Weakness,' yet important enough to merit attention (i.e. Missing or incomplete documents with no financial impact and is a federal and/or state requirement).
 An Observation does not require a Corrective Action Plan response; however, the agency must immediately remedy the issue of noncompliance within 90 calendar days from the issuance of the final monitoring report.
 Thus, if the agency fails to document the remediation of and/or forsakes to remedy an 'Observation' by the specified timeframe, upon follow up the 'Observation' may then be elevated to a 'Finding' as it now carries material error.

-'Finding', is an identified contractual noncompliance issue that: (1) causes a financial impact (i.e. Missing the required Post-Wx Inspection documentation to substantiate inspection was performed); OR (2) was a previously identified Observation and/or Finding that was not found to be remedied; OR (3) is a Material Weakness caused by a deficiency or combination of deficiencies in internal control, such that there is a reasonable possibility of a material misstatement that will not be prevented, or detected and corrected on a timely basis.
-Finding is considered material noncompliance of the contract, and any materials referenced therein.
+'Findings' are identified contractual noncompliance issues that: (1) cause a financial impact (i.e. Missing the required Post-Wx Inspection documentation to substantiate inspection was performed); OR (2) was a previously identified Observation and/or Finding that was not found to be remedied; OR (3) is a Material Weakness caused by a deficiency or combination of deficiencies in internal control, such that there is a reasonable possibility of a material misstatement that will not be prevented, or detected and corrected on a timely basis.
+Findings are considered material noncompliance of the contract, and any materials referenced therein.
 A material noncompliance is defined as any issue which carries substantial financial, personnel, public, and/or agency/CSD ramifications; a material noncompliance may or may not preclude the agency from further performance.
-Please note that 'Findings' require a Corrective Action Plan from the agency outlining how the issue of noncompliance will be remedied within 30 calendar days from the issuance of the final report and other course of action as outlined in each topic.
+Please note that 'Findings' require a Corrective Action Plan from the agency within 30 calendar days of the issue of the final report outlining how the issue of noncompliance will be remedied and other course of action as outlined in each topic.